Gary Waldhorn: Career

 Apart from appearing in The Vicar of Dibley, Waldhorn also made many television appearances from the 1970s including Softly, Softly, The Sweeney, Space: 1999, The New Avengers, Brideshead Revisited, The Professionals, Minder, Robin of Sherwood, Rumpole of the Bailey, The Bill, Heartbeat, Gallowglass and Lovejoy.
 He also played Lionel Bainbridge in the first three series of Brush Strokes before the character was written out, and Richard Beamish in the first series of All at No 20.

 He also starred as Ralph Apsoland in the 1993 miniseries Gallowglass.
 His other notable television credits include several recurring roles: Caulaincourt in the mini-series Napoleon and Love, Greville in The Top Secret Life of Edgar Briggs, Henry Channon in Edward & Mrs. Simpson, Teddy Lupus in Enemy at the Door, John Fearnley in Moving, Gordon Lochhead in Campaign, Cllr.
 Alec Radcliffe in The Chief, Sergeant Bob Pulver in Lovejoy, and Cmdre.
 Forrest in Longitude.
 His film credits include the roles of Harlich in Zeppelin, Max in Sir Henry at Rawlinson End, Hauptmann Rainer Mueller in Escape to Victory, and Tornado in The Chain.
 On stage he was particularly active with the Royal Shakespeare Company.

 Personal life and death

 Waldhorn was a patron of Malawi Dream, a British registered charity working to help the people of Malawi in Africa.

-He married Christie Dickason on 2 April 1967; together they had one son, Joshua.
+He married Christie Dickason on 2 April 1967, the marriage produced one child.

-Waldhorn died on 10 January 2022, at the age of 78.
+Waldhorn died on 10 January 2022, aged 78.

+Tributes

+In 2025, Waldhorn appeared on a British postage stamp issued as part of a special set by Royal Mail, which commemorated the series The Vicar of Dibley.